andrewjdyck/SaskOpenData.github.io/terms/index.md

 If you wish to disable cookies, you may do so through your web browser options.
 Instructions for doing so can be found on the specific web browsers' websites.

-#### Amazon

-Amazon, a third party affiliate marketing network, uses cookies to help make sure I get a commission when you buy a product after clicking on a link or ad banner that takes you to the site of one of their merchants.
-You can read [Amazon's Privacy Policy](http://www.amazon.com/gp/help/customer/display.html?nodeId=468496).

-#### Google Adsense

-Google Adsense, a third party affiliate marketing network, uses cookies to help make sure I get a commission when you buy a product after clicking on a link or ad banner that takes you to the site of one of their merchants.
-You can read [Google Adsense Privacy Policy](http://support.google.com/adsense/bin/answer.py?hl=en&answer=48182).

 #### Google Analytics

-Google Analytics is a web analytics tool I use to help understand how visitors engage with this website.
+Google Analytics is a web analytics tool we use to help understand how visitors engage with this website.
 It reports website trends using cookies and web beacons without identifying individual visitors.
 You can read [Google Analytics Privacy Policy](http://www.google.com/analytics/learn/privacy.html).

-## Disclosure Policy

-I make money on this website through affiliate programs.
-If you click an affiliate link or ad banner and buy the product, you help support this website because I'll get a percentage of that sale.

-Currently I'm an affiliate for Amazon and Google Adsense.

-What this means for you:

-* I do not and will not recommend a product just because I'm an affiliate.
-* I became an affiliate to earn some revenue towards the costs of running and maintaining this website.
-Where I have direct control over which ads are served on this website I offer only products that are directly related to the topic of this website and products that a reader/subscriber would have a genuine interest in or need of.
-* I do not recommend products just for the sake of making money.
-* I recommend products because I think they are valuable to my readers.
-* I do not let the compensation I receive influence the content, topics, posts, or opinions expressed on this website.
-* I respect and value my readers too much to write anything other than my own genuine and objective opinions and advice.

-Just like this website, my Disclosure Policy is a work in progress.
-As the revenue streams evolve, so will this page.

 ## License

-This theme is free and open source software, distributed under the MIT License.
-So feel free to use this Jekyll theme on your site without linking back to me or including a disclaimer.
+All information contained on this website is free and open to do with as you will.
+You do not need permission to use or re-use anything you find on these pages without attribution, however, we encourage linking back to the original source to recognize the original authors contribution.